Will Tesla (NASDAQ:TSLA) go out of business in 2025? It is a question that is often pondered by investors and Tesla’s vehicle owners.

 ---|---|---|---|

-The short-term commitments, or current liabilities, represent Tesla’s obligations that need to be fulfilled within a year from the date of the balance sheets.
+Tesla’s current liabilities, or short-term commitments, are the company’s contractual obligations that need to be fulfilled within a year from the date of the balance sheets.
+In this case, the date of the balance sheets is 30 Sept 2024.

-For instance, deferred revenue and customer deposits require the company to deliver products, while some other commitments, such as payments to suppliers, employees, and creditors, are cash-related.
+For instance, deferred revenue and customer deposits require the company to deliver products, while other commitments such as payments to suppliers, employees, and creditors, are cash-related.

-In summary, Tesla has a significant obligation to deliver a combination of cash and products, which is estimated to cost $26.6 billion over the next year.
+In summary, Tesla has a significant obligation to deliver a combination of cash and products, which is estimated at $30.6 billion as of 30 Sept 2024.
+This pament is due by 30 Sept 2025.

 Tesla’s deferred revenue and customer deposits